HYLcool/hylcool.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm a Algorithm Engineer in the Tiny Machine Learning (TinyML) team at DAMO Academy, Alibaba Group.
+Hi, I'm an Algorithm Engineer in the Tiny Machine Learning (TinyML) team at DAMO Academy, Alibaba Group.

 I received my M.E. and B.E. from Peking University, China, in 2018 and 2021 respectively, advised by Prof. [Liangcai Gao](https://www.icst.pku.edu.cn/xztd/xztd_01/1222616.htm).